DEBASISsahu2004/Portfolio/README.md

    Discover a bit about my journey, my skills, and probably more about my coffee addiction than you asked for.

 - **Experience** 💻
-   I’ve done some things, in some places, with some people (all professionally, of course).
+   I’ve done some things, in some places, with some people.
 Check out the highlights of my career so far.

 - **Services** 🎩
    Here’s where I tell you what I do best – web development, design, consulting, and probably a bit of tech therapy if you need it.
 Whether you need a sleek website or just someone to listen to your code complaints, I’m here.